andySigler/nodela/README.md

 ##Install

 Nodela connects directly over a serial connection, so it can work on any operating system.
 However, your mill must be connected using a serial cable that works with your computer.
+The cable that comes with the Roland will only work on Windows, so you'll have to change the cable to work on other platforms.

 [See this tutorial](http://progmatter.com/drupal/?q=node/2) for how to properly connect a serial cable to the Modela's RS-232 output.